ibm-cloud-docs/databases-for-mongodb/mongodbee.md

 6. Scalability and Availability: The add-on is designed to work seamlessly with{{site.data.keyword.databases-for-mongodb}} Enterprise deployments, providing scalability and high availability.
 It can handle large volumes of data and support high-performance analytics for demanding workloads.

 By using the {{site.data.keyword.databases-for-mongodb}} Enterprise Plan Analytics Add-On, unlock the full potential of your MongoDB data for analytics and reporting purposes.
 It enables integration with popular BI tools, SQL-based analytics, performance optimization, and data governance, allowing you to derive valuable insights and make data-driven decisions from your MongoDB databases.

+For more information, see [{{site.data.keyword.databases-for-mongodb}} Enterprise Analytics Add-On](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodbee-analytics).

 ### Features and Capabilities
 {: #mongodb-ee-feat-cap}